-We aim to offer an appointment for urgent cases the same day and a routine appointment with a healthcare professional within 48 hours.
+We aim to offer an appointment for urgent cases the same day and a routine appointment as soon as possible with a healthcare professional.
 Some of our doctors are not here every day so if you wish to see a particular doctor you may need to wait a little longer.

 - Routine appointments – with doctor or nurse.
 Bookable up to 3 months in advance.

 - Telephone appointments are available, with either the doctor or the nurse, if you feel your problem can be dealt with over the telephone.

 - Emergency appointments, please telephone as early in the day as possible, telephone lines open from 8am.